-Strain Measurement Devices recognizes the various needs for our customers.
+Strain Measurement Devices recognize the various needs of our customers.
 Here at SMD, we do our best to deliver custom solutions to difficult problems.
-Our standard off-the-shelf parts helps for a starting point in the “proof of concept” stage of your project.
+Our standard off-the-shelf parts help for a starting point in the “proof of concept” stage of your project.

 Possible reasons for customizing an occlusion sensor are:

 - Distinctive geometry, unique size, or maximum capacity